AutomationWitch/webinars/2020_04/README.md

 ## Ensure your system is ready
 **This is mandatory**
-If your system shows errors you will not be able to do the hands-on.
-Go back to preparation steps if needed.

 - Clone this repository or download both playbooks from this directory :
 ```